nicholaelaw/nicholaelaw.github.io/_posts/2015-08-26-walking-back-to-happiness.md

 > A man I know, who lives in my neighborhood, travels to Chinsura everyday for his work.
 His wife drives him over to Howrah Station every morning and in the evening exactly at 6 p.m. she picks him up from the station and takes him home.
 >
 > One day he was let off at work an hour earlier, and so he arrived at the Howrah Station at 5 p.m. instead of at 6 p.m.
 He started walking home.
-However he met his wife enroute to the stationand got into the car.
+However he met his wife enroute to the station and got into the car.
 They drove home arriving 10 minutes earlier than usual.
 >
 > How long did the man have to walk, before he was picked up by his wife?